-Introduction: This Newsletter is for our McLaren Health Plan, Inc. Medicaid and our McLaren Health Plan Community Members.
-We often refer to our Members as "McLaren Members".
+This newsletter is for our McLaren Health Plan, Inc. Medicaid and our McLaren Health Plan Community members.
+We often refer to our members as "McLaren members."

-Free McLaren Quality Programs Do you have complex medical problems?
+Free McLaren Quality Programs

+Do you have complex medical problems?

-Complex Case Management - Support and nurse assistance for Members with serious medical problems.
+Complex Case Management - Support and nurse assistance for members with serious medical problems.

 If you have a serious medical problem, we want to talk to you.
 At McLaren Health Plan and McLaren Health Plan Community, you can work with your own nurse to get the care and services you need.
-Call Customer Service at (888) 327-0671 and ask to speak with your nurse.
+Call (888) 327-0671 (TTY:711) and ask to speak with your nurse.